 Katie Luther is my Homegirl.

 My currents include living in Los Angeles, working as a freelance graphic designer (you can enjoy my design site here), continuing a theologian gig at the church I attend by facilitating Sunday morning adult forum where I'm trying to encourage everyone to a more nuanced, less fundamentally literal interpretation of scripture—it takes time and patience.
-I also serve on the judicatory's new Green Faith Team, and generally do whatever I can to socialize and connect with people who have similar passions and somewhat related experiences.
+I also serve on the judicatory's Green Faith Team, and generally do whatever I can to socialize and connect with people who have similar passions and somewhat related experiences.

 most recently updated on Saturday of Pentecost 22 – 22 October 2016